uber/nebula.gl/docs/api-reference/modes/overview.md

 User can draw a new rectangular `Polygon` feature by clicking two opposing corners of the rectangle.

+### ModeConfig

+The following options can be provided in the `modeConfig` object:

+* `dragToDraw` (optional):  `boolean`
+  * If `true`, user can click and drag instead of clicking twice.
+Note however, that the user will not be able to pan the map while drawing.

 ## [DrawRectangleUsingThreePointsMode](https://github.com/uber/nebula.gl/blob/master/modules/edit-modes/src/lib/draw-rectangle-using-three-points-mode.js)

 User can draw a new rectangular `Polygon` feature by clicking three corners of the rectangle.